ZhengpingHu/NLP_Visualization/README.md

 Tips:

-This project already set the git ignore for easier setup, so please download the dataset and put the dataset into the floder: dataset.
+This project already set the git to ignore for easier setup, so please download the dataset and put the dataset into the folder: dataset.